Sustainability Risk Policy – Disclosure Statement

 The below briefly outlines how MV Credit approaches the integration of sustainability risk from an investment risk perspective.
 This approach is applicable to all asset classes MV Credit invests in.

-Each investment process considers ESG integration according to MV Credit’s investment philosophy.
+Each investment process considers sustainability integration according to MV Credit’s investment philosophy.
 ESG factors can be critical to evaluating the sustainability of an issuer and the expected impact on investment performance.
-MV Credit’s Investment Team assesses the materiality of these factors in each investment decision.
-As part of the integration of ESG risk consideration in our investment process, we incorporate a screening model alongside the inclusion of other relevant ESG considerations in our investment analysis:
+MV Credit’s Deal Team assesses the materiality of these factors in each investment decision.
+As part of the integration of sustainability risks consideration in our investment process, we incorporate a screening model alongside the inclusion of other relevant ESG considerations in our investment analysis:

 ii.
-ESG Screening (i.e., investing in companies demonstrating low ESG risk factors, and / or companies that are well situated to deliver lasting growth, relative to peers); and
+Positive Screening - investing in companies that demonstrate positive or low ESG risk factors, and/or companies that are well situated to deliver sustainable growth, relative to peers); and

 iii.
-ESG integration (i.e., the inclusion of ESG factors alongside traditional financial analysis of companies by investment managers).
+ESG integration - the inclusion of sustainability risks analysis alongside traditional financial analysis of companies conducted by MV Credit.

-Our ESG assessment aims to ensure that each new investment is and will be in line with investors' expectations as well as with voluntary and regulatory constraints.
+Our Sustainability assessment aims to ensure that each new investment is and will be in line with investors' expectations as well as with voluntary and regulatory constraints.

-ESG is an important aspect of our risk management – designed to limit potential downside risk, generating increased performance.
+Sustainability is an important aspect of our risk management – designed to limit potential downside risk, and improve chances of generating increased performance.
 We assess risk at the market, sector and company/borrower levels.

-At the asset level, MV Credit examines the ESG attributes of a company/borrower before investing in it by adopting a risk materiality (case-by-case) approach whilst simultaneously utilising a MV Credit proprietary ESG checklist.
-Whilst the checklist ensures consistency (driving a cohesive assessment framework for tracking KPI development and in turn the ESG-related risks throughout the life of the investment), the materiality approach corroborates/ensures that relevant ESG considerations not captured by the checklist are not omitted.
+At the asset level, MV Credit examines the ESG attributes of a company/borrower before investing in it by adopting a risk materiality (case-by-case) approach whilst simultaneously utilising an ESG checklist, proprietary to MV Credit, comprising a set of Environmental, Social, Governance and Stakeholders’ Key Performance Indicators (“KPI”).
+Whilst the checklist ensures consistency (driving a cohesive assessment framework for tracking KPI development and in turn the ESG-related risks throughout the life of the investment), the materiality approach ensures that relevant ESG considerations not captured by the checklist are not omitted.
+This is supplemented by a controversy analysis, to ensure that no incident involving the company has been missed, which could have a negative impact on the parties involved, the environment or the operations of the company.
+This could harm its reputation and ultimately its financial profile.
+The analysis also performs a verification of alignment with international standards (United Nations Global Compact, ILO5, OECD6).

-To support our Investment Professionals, we have dedicated procedures outlining the various guidelines on how to approach screening; exclusions; risk materiality assessment (case by case considerations); as well as the checklist, and an overview of necessary procedural steps which must be taken.
+To support our Investment Professionals, we have dedicated procedures outlining the various guidelines on how to approach screening; exclusions; controversies; risk materiality assessment (case-by-case considerations); as well as the checklist, and an overview of necessary procedural steps which must be taken.

-Every Investment Memorandum has a mandatory ESG section which is presented to the Investment Committee/Board.
-During the Investment Committee/Board, the ESG assessment findings are presented to the Manager Board as part of the investment proposal.
-ESG compliance is determined through deliberation on the combined ESG assessment findings.
+Every Investment Memorandum has a mandatory Sustainability section which is presented to the firm’s Investment Committee.
+During the Investment Committee meeting, the sustainability assessment findings are presented as part of the investment proposal.
+Sustainability compliance is determined through deliberation on the combined ESG assessment findings.

-We also intend to check the eligibility with EU Taxonomy to:
+We also intend to check, if and when possible, the eligibility with EU Taxonomy to:

 Governance

-The operational aspects of internal oversight and reporting of sustainability risk incorporation across the Firm primarily reside with the ESG Committee and the Investment Team.
+The operational aspects of internal oversight and reporting of sustainability risks incorporation across the Firm primarily reside with the Sustainability Committee and the Deal Team.

-As part of the investment process, the oversight and mandatory incorporation of ESG considerations as part of the investment due diligence reside with the Portfolio Managers and Senior members of the investment team.
-As with all prospective investment due diligence areas – it is the responsibility of the Investment Team coverages to summarise and present all material/relevant ESG risk (and mitigants) to the Investment Committee/Board.
+As part of the investment process, the oversight and mandatory incorporation of ESG considerations as part of the investment due diligence reside with the Portfolio Managers and senior members of the Deal Team.
+As with all prospective investment due diligence areas, it is the responsibility of the Deal Team to summarise and present all material/relevant sustainability risks (and mitigating measures) to the Investment Committee.

-The ESG Committee’s purpose is to independently review and establish MV Credit’s ESG policy, investment procedures and principles.
-The Committee is further responsible for ESG related reporting on an annual basis and is present to assist the Manager Board, the Investment Team, and firm employees to enforce and implement ESG procedures for the purpose of responsible investing and monitoring.
+The Sustainability Committee’s purpose is to independently review and establish MV Credit’s Sustainability policy, investment procedures and principles.
+The Committee is further responsible for Sustainability related reporting on an annual basis and is present to assist the Partners, the Deal Team, and firm employees to enforce and implement sustainability procedures for the purpose of responsible investing and monitoring.

-Finally, it is the ESG Committee’s responsibility to oversee Management’s tolerance for ESG risks and considerations and to formulate ESG deliberation whenever appropriate.
-The scope of the Committee covers oversight of ESG guidelines and investment principles and the effective incorporation of ESG initiatives within the firm.
+Finally, it is the Sustainability Committee’s responsibility to oversee Management’s tolerance for sustainability risks and considerations and to formulate sustainability deliberation whenever appropriate.
+The scope of the Committee covers oversight of sustainability guidelines and investment principles and the effective incorporation of sustainability initiatives within the firm.

 Use of Data, Tools and Third Parties

-Prior each investment, MV Credit uses a proprietary ESG checklist and risk materiality assessment to ensure the ESG alignment of the underlying company.
+Prior to each investment, MV Credit uses a proprietary ESG checklist and risk materiality assessment to ensure the ESG alignment of the underlying portfolio company.

-As part of our post-investment ESG monitoring, MV Credit utilises third-party consultants to aggregate and analyse on an annual basis ESG data from all existing investments.
-The data (derived from a proprietary KPI assessment) is validated by both the consultants and the underlying borrower/portfolio company.
+As part of our post-investment ESG monitoring, MV Credit works with third-party consultants to collect, aggregate and analyse on an annual basis ESG data from all existing investments.
+The data (derived from a proprietary framework) is validated by both the consultants and the underlying borrower/portfolio company.

 Related Policies